anisjkb/Python-Django-RestAPI/Lesson-5.2 Setting Up Django VR (Virtual Environment) Development Environments.md

 ```
 This command installs Django from the Anaconda repository.

 -	`-c anaconda`: Ensures that Django is installed from the curated Anaconda repository.
+-	When you execute the command `conda install -c anaconda django`, It installs the Django library and its dependencies into the active Conda environment's directory.
+The installation doesn't create a Django project; it only makes Django available for use within that specific environment.
+-	The library files will be placed inside the `site-packages` folder of the active Conda environment.
+For example: `C:\Users\User\anaconda3\envs\django310_env\Lib\site-packages\django`
+-	Once Django is installed, you have to create a project using Step 4.

-### Step 4: Start a Django Project
+### Step 4: Create and Start a Django Project

 1. Navigate to your desired directory where you want to create the project: